ubhyl-debug/course-data-stories/DataStory/Data_Story.md

   </figcaption>
 </figure>

-As a discussion between the Anti-Defamation League (ADL), a non-governmental organization which fights against anti-semitism, and Elon Musk emerged publicly, whether Musk intended to do a Nazi or an ancient Roman salute, "in Germany, there was little doubt about [Elon Musk's salute's] meaning" (New York Times, 2025).
-Adding controversy, the dispute took place on Musk's own social media platform X, which had around 400 million users, and was accused of "hate speech and fake news" (The Guardian, 2025) regularly at that time.
+While some claimed Musk was invoking the Roman salute, prominent media outlets and public discourse, particularly in Germany, left little doubt about the gesture’s connotation.
+As the New York Times noted, “In Germany, there was little doubt about [Elon Musk’s salute’s] meaning.”
+The incident gained further visibility because the ensuing debate unfolded on Musk’s own platform, X, which by then had over 400 million users and was frequently criticized for hosting hate speech and misinformation (The Guardian, 2025).

-The New York Times is right.
-We remember our eighth-grade history lessons in Germany vividly: our teacher made the whole class chant, in unison, “Never again” — a promise we made, literally.
-Memories like this stay with you because it carries a sense of collective responsibility.
-While not every German at the pre-second world war time was a Nazi, responsibility for what followed cannot be wholly separated from those who enabled and led the regime.
-At a certain point in history there was no easy return from the dismantling of democracy that followed the Nazis’ seizure of power.
-Today, watching the news, many Germans find those schoolroom lessons resurfacing.
-The worrying signs of a rise of a (far-)right in Italy, France, Poland and finally USA and Germany, dissolution of trade relationships, and a widescale remilitarization globally.
-Our research therefore aims to learn from history: we look for patterns and correlations in the data (carefully avoiding premature causal claims), because we bring a data-scientist’s discipline to historical material rather than the authority of a historian.
-Readers are invited to read between the lines and consider unsettling parallels with our own moment.
-Finally, while it is impossible to prove definitively, our analysis is consistent with the hypothesis that robust freedoms of expression and open public debate may have been, and may still be, crucial safeguards against the slide into authoritarianism.

-On the night February 27, 1933, the Reichstag burned, and Germany was in the midst of election campaigns for the upcoming vote in early March.
-Police and fire department officials identified the cause of the fire as arson, and the search for culprits began.
-The Reichspolizei arrested a young Dutch bricklayer (Marinus van der Lubbe), who confessed during interrogation, while one of the most influential parties at that time (the NSDAP) suspected a communist conspiracy.
-On February 28, President Hindenburg, at Hitler’s urging, issued the Reichstag Fire Decree, which suspended civil liberties and laid the groundwork for mass arrests and repressive measures primarily against communists and their organizations.
-These included the arrest of Reichstag member Ernst Torgler of the Kommunistische Partei Deutschlands (KPD).
-Torgler surrendered himself to the police, against the will of the KPD party leadership.
+For many Germans, the moment triggered familiar discomfort.
+It reminded us of a promise made in school—when, in 8th-grade history lessons, we collectively chanted “Nie wieder” (“Never again”).
+This phrase symbolized our country’s post-war commitment to learn from history, to protect democracy, and to never allow the conditions that led to fascism and war to return.
+We understand that not every German in the 1930s was a Nazi—but history has shown that silence, complicity, and media manipulation contributed to the dismantling of democracy and the rise of dictatorship.
+Today, similar warning signs are visible in many democracies: the growing influence of the far right, erosion of democratic norms, the remilitarization of international politics, and the weakening of public discourse.
+This research project aims to apply data science methods to a historical dataset in order to understand how journalism responded to the rise of authoritarianism in the past—and what lessons this might offer for today.
+While we make no causal claims, our hypothesis is that patterns of press alignment and suppression can be observed through careful computational analysis of historical media.

+# Historical background

+A particularly illustrative case occurred on February 27, 1933: the Reichstag fire.
+As Germany approached critical elections, the German parliament building burned down.
+Authorities blamed the act on Marinus van der Lubbe, a Dutch communist who confessed under interrogation.
+However, the National Socialist German Workers' Party (NSDAP) framed the event as evidence of a broader communist conspiracy.
+The next day, President Paul von Hindenburg signed the Reichstag Fire Decree, suspending civil liberties and enabling mass arrests, particularly targeting communists.
+Among the arrested was Ernst Torgler, a Reichstag member from the Communist Party (KPD), who turned himself in despite opposition from party leadership.

 The reporting in newspapers of that time on the arrest of Torgler differed significantly.
 NSDAP-aligned newspapers, such as the Hamburger Tageblatt, presented Ernst Torgler as a key suspect in the Reichstag fire, citing alleged eyewitness testimonies and framing his arrest as proof of communist involvement.
 By casting the communists as an immediate threat, the NSDAP sought to boost its own popularity and rally public support behind its policies.
 In contrast, newspapers closely connected to left-leaning parties, such as the Sozialdemokrat, focused more on the repression of communists and their organizations.
 Furthermore, the Sozialdemokrat criticized the involvement of the NSDAP organizations SA and SS within the Reichspolizei.
 From these differing reports, it is possible to derive an impression of a newspaper’s stance toward the NSDAP.